Saint-Émilion, France: The Ultimate Travel Guide 2026

 By Train

 Saint-Émilion has its own train station, Gare de Saint-Émilion, located just outside the town center.
 The station is well-served by TER trains, which connect the town to Bordeaux and other nearby cities.
 From Bordeaux, the train ride takes about 30 minutes, making it a convenient option for those traveling by rail.
+You can use SNCF Connect to check schedules, compare routes, and purchase tickets for National (SNCF ) and regional trains (TER).
+For a more streamlined experience, we recommend using Omio, which allows you to easily compare prices, schedules, and book tickets for both National and Regional travel across all of Europe, all in one place.

 By Car

 Driving to Saint-Émilion is a great option for visitors who want the flexibility to explore the surrounding vineyards and countryside.
 The town is easily accessible via the A89 and D670 highways, with a 40-minute drive from Bordeaux.
 Renting a car allows you to explore the scenic routes and nearby attractions at your own pace, including other wine-producing regions.
+If you are looking to rent a car in France I recommend having a look at Discover Cars, first, as they compare prices and review multiple car rental agencies for you.

 Getting Around Saint-Émilion

 Saint-Émilion is a small and walkable town, so many of its main attractions, such as the Monolithic Church and Place du Marché, are easily accessible on foot.
-The town also offers several guided walking tours, allowing visitors to learn about its history and vineyards while exploring.
+The town also offers several guided walking-tours, allowing visitors to learn about its history and vineyards while exploring.
 For those wanting to venture further into the surrounding vineyards, renting a bike or using a taxi or ride-sharing service is a convenient option.